solehudinmq/segregato/README.md

 sudo ss -nlt | grep <replicaN-port>
 ```

-For more details, you can see the example in the folder [example/running_db_replication.txt](URL atau Path Tujuannya)
+For more details, you can see the example in the folder [example/running_db_replication.txt](https://github.com/solehudinmq/segregato/blob/development/example/running_db_replication.txt).

 ## Configuration Database